xraypy/xraylarch/_sources/xafs/xafsft.txt

 XAFS.
 Consequently, many of the XAFS functions in Larch use XAFS Fourier transforms as part of their processing, and many of the functions parameters and arguments described here have names and meanings used throughout the XAFS functionality of Larch.
-For example, but :func:`autobk` and :func:`feffit` rely on XAFS Fourier transforms, and use the XAFS Fourier transform function described here.
+For example, both :func:`autobk` and :func:`feffit` rely on XAFS Fourier transforms, and use the XAFS Fourier transform function described here.